 The pH of a healthy acid mantle, the protective layer of skin comprised of sebum mixed with lactic and amino acids from sweat, is a little acidic (4 to about 5.6).
 This is because slightly acidic skin helps to ward off bacteria and fungi and helps prevent trans-epidermal water loss.

-Study shows that washing with a cleanser with a pH above 5.5 for just one minute twice a day raises the skin’s pH long-term and that the skin’s pH only decreases once the change has been made to an acidic cleanser.
+Studies show that washing with a cleanser with a pH above 5.5 for just one minute twice a day raises the skin’s pH long-term and that the skin’s pH only decreases once the change has been made to an acidic cleanser.

 Therefore, choosing a water-based cleanser with a low pH, meaning a pH of 5.5 or below, is essential.
 This is especially so if you have acne-prone skin, as using a cleanser with a high pH may cause increased growth of acne-causing bacteria and strip your skin of its natural oils, causing it to produce more sebum, which clogs your pores with sebum and bacteria, and thereby results in more acne!